ggorlen/resources/programming-todo-list.md

 + Simplify a fraction: http://codereview.stackexchange.com/questions/66450/simplify-a-fraction
 + Basil & Fabian: http://blog.jamisbuck.org/
 + Knapsack problem
-+ The three witches in Hamlet can brew any potion provided they have the right ingredients.
-Suppose that five ingredients are necessary in making a health potion: eye of newt (eon), toe of frog (tof), wool of bat (wob), adderâ€™s fork (af), and tooth of wolf (tow).
-Four reactions can occur between these ingredients:
-  - 4 eon + 2 wob = 3 af + 4 tow
-  - 3 tow + 1 tof = 2 eon
-  - 1 wob + 2 af = 1 tof
-  - 4 tof + 7 tow + 2 af = 1 health potion
-  Assuming you can control the order of reactions, write a program that can calculate the maximum number of health potions one can brew   with a given amount of ingredients.
-Here is example output: If I have 34 eon, 59 tof, 20 wob, 5 af, and 20 tow, I can make seven   health potions.
 + The "correct change" problem looks like it's equivalent to the "subset sum" problem  (https://en.wikipedia.org/wiki/Subset_sum_problem), which is a special case of the knapsack problem.
 Wikipedia says these are all NP, but efficiency can be improved by dynamic programming.
 That's why I'm thinking a transposition table may help.
 + Permute a string: http://www.geeksforgeeks.org/write-a-c-program-to-print-all-permutations-of-a-given-string/
 + Find combinations of a string in another string: http://stackoverflow.com/questions/24720332/c-find-all-possible-combinations-of-a-string-in-another-string